This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, whisk together the orange preserves, orange juice, soy sauce, garlic, ginger, salt, and pepper.
+• In a small bowl, whisk together orange preserves, orange juice, soy sauce, garlic, ginger, salt, and pepper.
 Pour over the chicken.

 Notes